MithrilJS/mithril.js/docs/migration-v02x.md

 ## `config` function

-In v0.2.x mithril provided a single lifecycle method, `config`. v2.x provide much more fine-grained control over the lifecycle of a vnode.
+In v0.2.x Mithril.js provided a single lifecycle method, `config`. v2.x provide much more fine-grained control over the lifecycle of a vnode.

 ### v0.2.x